ainaziko/Article_Trainer/README.md

 # Article_Trainer
-# The application was totally made by myself from zero.
+# The project was made totally by myself from zero.

 Topic addressed by the project: Education